swhare/ms-access-simple-calculator-control/README.md

 An example form is included that shows how the calculator form might be called easily from within another form.
 Opening the form can, of course, be tied to other events like a keypress, double-click, etc.

-If you decide to incorporate this into your database project, all I ask for is credit wherever substantial portions of this package is used.
+If you decide to incorporate this into your database project, all I ask for is credit wherever a substantial portion of this dialog is used.